AMYLION

 State of progress

-A 30x30 cm (TRL 4) demonstrator of the membrane was developed and tested in the laboratory.
-Its main characteristics were validated: its chemical, thermal and mechanical stability, as well as its durability over time (10h of continuous operation).
+A humidification system using the Amylion humidification membrane has been developed and tested in a 30x30 cm laboratory-scale setup (TRL 4).
+Its main characteristics were validated: its chemical, thermal and mechanical stability, as well as its long-term durability.
 The functionality of gas humidification was demonstrated in a planar PMMA device, integrated into the hydrogen production chain, upstream of a PEM fuel cell.

 Applications